Jake Sulpice

 • The purpose of web frameworks

-• The importance of a Rails development environment
+• The importance of a local development environment

 • SSL/TSL certificates

-• Setting up a remote mail server - and prevent emails from going to spam
+• Setting up a remote mail server — and preventing emails from directly going to spam

 • Grep